 Our game is inspired by the engravings of Dante’s Inferno and other visions of purgatory and hell by Paul Gustave Doré.
 Read more about the concept behind our game here.

-Dark, purist FPS videogames are in the middle of a fairly long renaissance, spurred by the successful reboot of DOOM (2016) followed by several indie titles such as Devil Daggers (2016), STRAFE (2017) and DUSK (2018)
+Dark and purist FPS videogames are in the middle of a renaissance, spurred by the DOOM (2016) reboot and indie titles such as Devil Daggers (2016), STRAFE (2017) and DUSK (2018)